Kindergarten Owl Drawings

 7th and 8th grade Media Artists created cartoon self portraits using an online digital photo editor similar to Photoshop.
 Students first took posed portraits of one another.
 Students then learned the how to use layers and how to draw and paint on a digital workspace to create these humorous and remarkably detailed self portraits.

-Visual Arts - Stephanie Luzny and Erin West
+Visual Arts - Blythe Brown and Stephanie Luzny

 All K-6 students take visual arts at Riverview.
 7th and 8th grade students may elect to take classes in the arts.